 ALTERNATE-DAY SCHEDULE

-Horseheads Middle School classes are scheduled on an alternating day schedule, odd or even.
+The Middle School operates on an odd/even day schedule.
 Each day an announcement is made reminding students of the current day.
 The day is also posted in the window of the main office.

 MIDDLE SCHOOL BELL SCHEDULE